 Physical time is not relative to any observer's state of mind.
 Wishing time will pass does not affect the rate at which the observed clock ticks.
-On the other hand, physical time is relative to the observer's reference system--in trivial ways and in a deep way discovered by Albert Einstein.
+On the other hand, physical time is relative to the observer's reference system—in trivial ways and in a deep way discovered by Albert Einstein.

-In a trivial way, time is relative to the chosen coordinate system on the reference frame, though not to the reference frame itself.
+In a trivial way, time is relative to the chosen coordinate system on the reference frame.
 For example, it depends on the units chosen as when the duration of some event is 34 seconds if seconds are defined to be a certain number of ticks of the standard clock, but is 24 seconds if seconds are defined to be a different number of ticks of that standard clock.
 Similarly, the difference between the Christian calendar and the Jewish calendar for the date of some event is due to a different unit and origin.
 Also trivially, time depends on the coordinate system when a change is made from Eastern Standard Time to Pacific Standard Time.
 These dependencies are taken into account by scientists but usually never mentioned.
 For example, if a pendulum's approximately one-second swing is measured in a physics laboratory during the autumn night when the society changes from Daylight Savings Time back to Standard Time, the scientists do not note that one unusual swing of the pendulum that evening took a negative fifty-nine minutes and fifty-nine seconds instead of the usual one second.

 Isn't time relative to the observer's coordinate system in the sense that in some reference frames there could be fifty-nine seconds in a minute?
 No, due to scientific convention, it is absolutely certain that there are sixty seconds in any minute in any reference frame.
 How long an event lasts is relative to the reference frame used to measure the time elapsed, but in any reference frame there are exactly sixty seconds in a minute because this is true by definition.
 Similarly, you do not need to worry that in some reference frame there might be two gallons in a quart.